esciencecenter-digital-skills/DCC-Rpackaging-lesson/profiles/learner-profiles.md

-Mzkizi was born in South Africa but has been living in Germany ever since his under-graduates.
-He likes cricket and has to do with watching streams, since the level of cricket competition is abismal in Germany.
+Mzkizi was born in South Africa but has been living in Germany ever since his under-grad.
+He likes cricket and likes to watch it on the TV, since the level of cricket competition is abismal in Germany.